Nodal deficiency, spectral flow, and the Dirichlet-to-Neumann map: Introduction

 Note that the Dirichlet-to-Neumann maps depend explicitly on the choice of eigenfunction $\phi_* \in \ker (\Delta + \lambda_*)$.
 In defining the nodal deficiency of $\phi_*$, we let $k=k_* = \min\{n \in \bbN : \lambda_n = \lambda_*\}$.

-Equations \eqref{def:simple} and \eqref{def:degenerate} remain valid for the Schr\"odinger operator $L=-\Delta+V$ with sufficiently regular potential $V$ (for instance, $V \in L^\infty(\Omega)$).
-While originally obtained as special cases of a general spectral decomposition formula, derived using symplectic methods in \cite{CJM2}, these formulas can be obtained more directly from a spectral flow argument.
-Consider the family $\{L_\sigma\}$ of selfadjoint operators defined by $L_\sigma = -\Delta + V$ with Dirichlet boundary conditions on $\pO$ and
+Equations \eqref{def:simple} and \eqref{def:degenerate} remain valid for the Schr\"odinger operator $L=-\Delta+V$ with sufficiently regular potential, for instance $V \in L^\infty(\Omega)$.
+These formulas were originally obtained from a general spectral decomposition formula, derived using symplectic methods in \cite{CJM2}.
+In Section \ref{sec:flow} we give a more direct proof using spectral flow.
+For a fixed $\phi_*$ we construct a monotone family of selfadjoint operators $\{L_\sigma\}_{\sigma \geq 0}$, starting at $L_0 = L$, such that the nodal deficiency of $\phi_*$ equals the number of eigenvalue curves for $L_\sigma$ that pass through $\lambda_* + \epsilon$ for some $\sigma>0$; see Figure \ref{fig:qgraphrect} for an illustration.
+This invites a question of potentially great significance: {\it what properties of the eigenpair $(\lambda_j, \phi_j)$, $\lambda_j \leq \lambda_*$, determine whether the corresponding spectral flow curve will cross $\lambda_{*}+\epsilon$ and thus contribute to the nodal deficiency of the eigenfunction $\phi_{*}$?}